re-cinq/aether-kepler-source/README.md

 # aether-kelper-source
 The plugin is designed as a source plugin for the aether project.
 It fetches data from the kepler API and sends it to the aether project via gRPC calls and the go-plugin framework.

+### Installation
+To install the plugin with aether in cluster environments follow the [installation guide][1].

 ### Configuration
-To configure the Kepler plugin, an `.env` file is required to be present in the root directory.
-The `.env` file should contain the following variables:
+The following environment variables are required to to run the plugin:

 ```
 INTERVAL=<interval>